 The ballpark is always crowded but never uncomfortable, filled mostly with Canadians escaping the Great White North for the warmer climes of Florida.
 There’s cold Labatt Blue on tap, which is always a plus.
 (Expect a longer line for the Canadian delicacy: there are relatively few beer taps for a ballpark of this size.)
 And Dunedin is one of the hidden gems in the Tampa-St. Pete area, a refreshing respite from the hustle and bustle along the bay.

 Just be warned that TD Ballpark is really set up for families, not spring-training rowdies.
 The grassy berm attracts families chasing down their smaller children, while groups set up shop in the picnic areas.
 The atmosphere at Dunedin Stadium is probably the most casual in the Grapefruit League.
 Blue Jays have been known to chat with fans between innings – an act that’s become a no-no in the increasingly formalized spring training.
 And many of the fans in the stands are regulars: there’s a large Canadian contingent retuning annually to Dunedin, like the swallows to Capistrano.

 Spring Training History

-The Toronto Blue Jays have been training at this site since 1977, first at Grant Field and then at Dunedin Stadium.
+The Toronto Blue Jays have been training at this site since 1977, first at Grant Field and then at TD Ballpark.